timfjord/AnyTest/README.md

 this way all other test frameworks will be ignored.

-Also, some languages support specifying test framework, for example
+Also, some languages support specifying test frameworks, for example

 ```json
 "python.test_framework": "pytest"